 With Skyvia all the relations between the imported Shopify objects will be preserved.
 You need just to specify them in mapping.

-Integrate Shopify and Grafana with minimal effort and in only a few clicks!
+Connect Shopify and Grafana with minimal effort and in only a few clicks!